shan825/blackswan_safetycrew/README.md

 Change Log
 ----------
+11-12-2022: Added Tensorflow and PyTorch results for SGD with 5 Layers and 0.09 momentum.
+Added correct PyTorch results for SGD with 5 Layers (no momentum).

 11-11-2022: Added Tensorflow and PyTorch results for SGD with 5 Layers.

 11-11-2022: Added 3 TensorFlow results files.